 - Materials that are critical to the structural integrity of the cabinet must not melt at temperatures below 850 degrees celsius.
 Seals and gaskets are an exemption to this requirement.

-All these feature are mandatory requirements for the construction of flammable storage cabinets.
-These feature provide people, property and the environment with protection from the risk associated with flammable liquids.
+All these features are mandatory requirements for the construction of flammable storage cabinets.
+These features provide people, property, and the environment with protection from the risk associated with flammable liquids.

 Construction requirements for cabinets exceeding 250L

 For flammable storage cabinets with storage capacities exceeding 250L, extra features must be added to the construction of the cabinet to ensure that it adequately protects the workplace from the risk of storing greater quantities of flammable liquids.
 These requirements include:

 - The height of the cabinet shall not exceed 2 meters